spiderwebbedno12-web/Compter-test-frthistime/README.md

-# Compter-test-frthistime
+# Comp-Test
-this is the 2nd repository cuz the first one didnt work out so well
+this is the 2nd repository cuz the first one didnt work out so well, idk whats happening or where to upload ughhhh